Just Traveling Thru

-As our son was a rower for the Sarasota Crew, and as he was nearing the high school graduation stage of life, plus he was interested in possibly rowing for the University of Washington - the motivation for a weekend trip to Seattle was established.
+At the time that we made this trip, our son was a rower for the Sarasota Crew and as he was nearing the high school graduation stage of life - plus being interested in possibly rowing for the University of Washington - the motivation for a weekend trip to Seattle was established.

 The planning for such a trip was relatively simple - we knew that since none of us had ever been to Seattle, that we wanted to stay in the general downtown area, and that we would want to utilize some of our Hilton Hotel membership club points.
 This took care of the accomodations step.

-As we are United Airlines "Mileage Plus" members, we already knew that we would prefer that airline to be able to collect the points.
+As we are long-time United Airlines "Mileage Plus" members, we already knew that we would prefer that airline to be able to collect the points (points are just about as good as money!)

-Rental car selection was simple, and with those logistical decisions made, we were ready to go.
+Rental car selection was simple, and with those logistical decisions made, we were ready to go - off we went to downtown Seattle.

 Image is the property of Seattle City Government